Greece fails in bid for early cash release, reforms awaited

-Athens had appealed for the European Financial Stability Facility to return 1.2 billion euros (884.2 million pounds) it said it had overpaid when it transferred bonds intended for bank recapitalisation back to the Luxembourg-based fund this month.
+Athens had appealed for the European Financial Stability Facility to return 1.2 billion euros ($1.32 billion) it said it had overpaid when it transferred bonds intended for bank recapitalization back to the Luxembourg-based fund this month.

 But senior Euro zone officials agreed in a telephone conference on Wednesday that Greece was not legally entitled to the money, although they said they would consider how to deal with the issue in the future.